nncarlson/yajl-fort/doc/sphinx/yajl_fort.rst

 The default for all is unset.

 ``FYAJL_ALLOW_COMMENTS``
-  JSON does not provide for comments.
+  JSON does not allow for comments.
 Setting this option causes the parser to ignore javascript style comments in the input stream.
 This includes single-line comments that begin with ``//`` and continue to the end of the line.
 This is a very useful extention to the JSON